Essential Classes

 >>> B.orient_body_fixed(N, (q1, q2, q3), 123)

-Sets the orientation of this reference frame relative to a parent reference frame by explicitly setting the direction cosine matrix.
+Sets the orientation of this reference frame relative to another (parent) reference frame using a direction cosine matrix that describes the rotation from the child to the parent.

 Parameters: